 The visit leader is responsible for completing risk assessments and uploading them to the EVOLVE system to which the School subscribes.
 Ideally these should be completed with the support of others in the trip team.
-The EVC and the School's Health & Safety Advisor can help with this process.
+The EVC can help with this process.